-- 12. Insert the process connection (outlet) into the device housing. - (outlet) (Fig. 51/01) into the device housing by applying light pressure and twisting slightly.
+- 12. Insert the process connection (outlet) into the device housing. - 13.
+Insert the process connection (outlet) (Fig. 51/01) into the device housing by applying light pressure and twisting slightly.
 When doing so, ensure that the spanner flats (Fig. 51/02) are at an angle of 90° to the sight window of the device housing.